Interstellar-Network/Interstellar-Book/src/Mobile_App.md

 ![App architecture](./fig/App_architecture.svg)

 This client is based on a substrate client on the mobile to communicate through unsigned extrinsic with signed option and substrate events with the blockchain.
-It enable the mobile to be registered with the mobile TEE registry pallet.
+It enables the mobile to be registered with the mobile TEE registry pallet.

 It also include an IPFS client to retrieve the cid of the [Visual Cryptography Display](./VC-GC.md) i.e the one-time [Garbled Circuit](,/GC.md) program generated for each transaction  by the [Garbled Circuit Factory](./GCF.md).